In this article, you'll learn about the importance of sender authentication.

 With DMARC, domain owners can indicate how they want to handle mail coming from their domain that fails these specifications (and how they receive reporting on it).
 This may not be something you'll need to put in place at your organization, but it is important to understand.

 - The domain used as your "from" address - The sending domain (email address) that you use for your email marketing determines how receivers handle and classify the email you send.
 If you do not own the domain you are sending from, your mail may be rejected or classified as spam.

 - The domain that is owned by you/your organization - Creating your own DMARC Policy allows added protection against fraudulent and harmful messages in the event that a spammer uses your domain without your permission.

 DMARC provides an easy way to identify an email’s legitimacy, protects against fraud, simplifies delivery, and builds a positive domain reputation.
 In fact, all this can help your sending IP(s) too!
 Putting a DMARC policy in place can also guard against spammers and help prevent phishing attempts.

 Once SPF and DKIM authentication are completed, a domain owner may decide to create another TXT record for DMARC.
 When a policy has been established, the domain owner receives reporting on all mail sources using that domain as well as SPF and DKIM results.
 Mail receivers see the DMARC record and treat the mail accordingly.
 However, if you are not ready to set a strict policy (which would affect mail delivery), you can set the record to reporting mode, which provides data on how your domain is being used on the internet.

-Communications Professional currently has DMARC records set to reporting mode only.
-However, Communications Professional has plans to enforce a strict policy that disallows any unauthorized senders from using our domains.
+Informz currently has DMARC records set to reporting mode only.
+However, Informz has plans to enforce a strict policy that disallows any unauthorized senders from using our domains.